Fermions and gravitational gyrotropy: Introduction

+First, it is a prediction of conventional general relativity, without the addition of any torsion term or other modification.
+While there is a long history (beginning with Kibble \cite{Kibble1961} and Sciama \cite{Sciama1964}) of suggesting that fermions should alter Einstein's theory through the introduction of torsion, or of introducing explicitly chiral gravitational terms (typically higher-derivative, Chern--Simons like terms, e.g. \cite{LWK}), here no change at all is made in the underlying theory.

-Three points should be made immediately.
-Most importantly, the results here are predictions of {\em conventional} general relativity, without the addition of any torsion term or other modification.
-Second, the effect described here does not, of itself, introduce any explicit chiral symmetry breaking.
-Rather, it correlates chiral asymmetries in the fermi field with those in the propagation of gravitational radiation.
-Finally, while such a gyrotropy could be caused by a circular birefringence of gravitational waves, that is, from the two circular polarizations propagating at different speeds, that is not what happens here.
-The signal speed is the same --- the speed of light --- for the two polarizations.
-What is going on is not a refractive effect but a twisting one.
+Second, the effect does not, of itself, introduce any explicit chiral symmetry breaking.
+Rather, it correlates chiral asymmetries in the Fermi field with those in the propagation of gravitational radiation.

+Third, while the effect here has something of the flavor of what has been called ``cosmological birefringence,'' and the related suggestion of Lue, Wang and Kamionkowski that gravitational waves of differing circular polarizations might propagate differently \cite{LWK}, there are substantial differences (beside the fact that those effects involve nonstandard terms in the Lagrangian): ``cosmological birefringence'' would be an effect on electromagnetic, not gravitational, waves; the suggestion of Lue et al. did concern gravitational waves, but gave rise to a circular dichroism (unequal propagation of the polarizations' amplitudes) rather than a gyrotropy.

+I should point out at this juncture that the gyrotropy (\ref{phrot}) is not due to a circular birefringence, that is, a difference in the speeds of propagation of the polarizations.
+Each polarization propagates with the speed of light.
+The effect is in this sense subtler than birefringence.
+Mathematically, the characteristics of the waves (the wave fronts) remain null hypersurfaces, and so move at the speed of light; but the transport equations for the wave profiles along the bicharacteristic curves (that is, along the null geodesics ruling those fronts) are sensitive to the polarization, so the form of the profile as it advances along the front changes.\footnote{So, while circular birefringence can cause gyrotropy, here the cause is different.
+Not all workers distinguish between gyrotropy and circular birefringence; indeed, what is usually called ``cosmomological birefringence'' would be called a gyrotropy of electromagnetic waves here.}